 - present a framework for continual assessment of evolving user needs and priorities for statistics and for building the capacity needed to meet these needs in a coordinated manner

 - provide a framework for mobilising resources (both national and international) and a basis for effective and results-oriented strategic management of the NSS.

-In collaboration with its partners, PARIS21 reports on country progress in designing and implementing National Strategies for the Development of Statistics (NSDS).
+In collaboration with its partners, PARIS21 reports on country progress in designing and implementing NSDSs.
 These reports provide an up-to-date overview of where countries currently are in their NSDS processes.

 The Evaluation Tool is designed to assess the quality of the National Strategy for the Development of Statistics (NSDS), its level of implementation and overall impact.

-Evaluation Reports are used to assess the status and progress of a country's five to ten year National Strategy for the Development of Statistics (NSDS).
+NSDS Documents set out the strategic direction of a country's national statistical system.
+Evaluations are used to assess the status and progress of a country's five to ten year NSDS.

 PARIS21 is Co-chair of the NSDS Guidelines Reference Group and provides countries with a technical framework to prepare their strategy.